Epidural Steroid Injections

 Painkillers and bone loss

-- Worse, recent research says epidural steroids for back pain robs postmenopausal women of bone.
+- Recent research says epidural steroids for back pain robs postmenopausal women of bone.

 Research suggests that a single epidural steroid injection in postmenopausal women adversely affects bone mineral density of the hip.
 Enough so that doctors should be considering options when contemplating treatment for radiculopathy.

-The resulting decrease in bone mineral density, while slight, suggests that epidural steroid injections should be used with caution in those at a risk for fracture.5
+The resulting decrease in bone mineral density, while slight, suggests that epidural steroid injections should be used with caution in those at a risk for fracture.6

 Therapy with glucocorticoids often results in bone loss and glucocorticoid-induced osteoporosis